Sigma 35mm f/2 DG DN Contemporary Review

 Image Quality

-Compared to the Sigma 35mm f/1.4 DG DN Art, the 35mm f/2 version falls a little behind.
-The Sigma 35mm f/1.4 DG DN Art has the obvious advantage of f-stops down to f/1.4 and this opens up a higher degree of creative control in regards to photos with a more shallow depth of field and the ability to capture images in low light.
+The Sigma 35mm f/1.4 DG DN Art has the advantage of f-stops down to f/1.4, which opens up a higher degree of creative control for photos with a more shallow depth of field and the ability to capture images in low light.

-Images captured with the Sigma 35mm f/2 are still okay and the two lenses are not miles apart in performance.
-The 1.4 version is currently on sale and only another $160.00 more and I do feel it offers more bang for your buck when it comes to pure image quality.
-It does however come with considerably more bulk and weight.
+Images captured with the Sigma 35mm f/2 DG DN are still okay, and the two lenses are not miles apart in performance.
+The 1.4 version is currently on sale for only $160.00 more, and I do feel it offers more bang for your buck when it comes to pure image quality.
+However, it does come with considerably more bulk and weight.

 Sigma 35mm f/2 DG DN Contemporary @ f/2